ebbba-org/ansible-role-bigbluebutton/README.md

   To remove a named rule, set it to `false`.
 Just removing the named rule from config will not actually remove the rule in ufw.

 **`bbb_ufw_reject_networks`** (default: `[]`)\
   Block outgoing traffic to these networks in addition to `bbb_ufw_reject_networks_default`, which contains all non-routeable (LAN) networks by default.
-This prevets a certain group of security issues where the BBB server is tricked into accessing services in private networks.
+This prevets a certain group of security issues where the BBB server is tricked into accessing non-public services on the private LAN.

 **`bbb_ufw_allow_networks`** (default: `[]`)\
-  Allow outgoing traffic to these additional networks. `bbb_ufw_allow_networks_default` lists localhost and the internal docker entwork by default, because those are required for BBB to function.
+  Allow outgoing traffic to these networks in addition to `bbb_ufw_allow_networks_default`, which contains localhost and the internal docker nentwork by default, because those are required for BBB to function.
+Allowed networks will override rejected networks.

-### STUN/TURN Servers
+### STUN/TURN Servers (NOT IMPLEMENTED YET)

 **`bbb_coturn_enable`** (default: `false`)\
   Install a TURN server (coturn) alongside BBB.
-(NOT IMPLEMENTED YET)

 **`bbb_stun_servers`** (default: `[]`)\
   A list of STUN Server URLs.
 Example: `["stun:stun.freeswitch.org"]`